 Some of these are admittedly on the pricier side, but they last me a very long time.
 As you can see in the video, I apply each product fairly lightly and it takes a while for me to even make a dent in most of these!

 Charlotte Tilbury Airbrush Flawless Foundation (Sephora; Nordstrom) in shade #6

 FYI, Sephora’s “shade finder” using my old foundations as reference points worked well for me.
 Foundations ALWAYS have mixed online reviews and this is no exception, but I personally have more dry skin to normal skin and love this.
 It’s fuller coverage but feels very lightweight, and lasts all day for me if you set it.

-Applied using: either small taps with a slightly damp beauty sponge, or, I prefer buffing foundation on in small circles and strokes using a flat top foundation brush as shown in my video (I love this brush from Sigma).
+Applied using: either small taps with a slightly damp beauty sponge, or, I prefer buffing foundation on in small circles and strokes using a flat top foundation brush as shown in my video (I love the Sigma F80 Kabuki brush; available at Nordstrom or Sigma).
 Using a brush like this is always much faster for me!